Ben-Rapkin-Oberlin/Social-Media-Network-Optimization/Readme.md

 ### Overview

 Currently work is being done on implementing an actor critic model with the clustering action space.
 Recluster needs testing on non-diagonal matrices, the training loop needs some edits, and the models need tailoring.
-Currently on track.
-Development can be found in the AC_New (Actor_Critic) directory.
+For more details see AC_New/TODO.txt

 To run

 ```
 $ cd AC_New

 $ python AC_driver.py
 ```
-### Important Files
+### Important Files/Directories

 ```bash
 AC_New